What NASA Released

 Verdict

-The new TESS map is good news for alien-life research because it gives astronomers more targets, better coverage, and a clearer sense of where the candidate pipeline stands.
-It is not evidence that aliens are out there.
-It is evidence that the search has become broad, systematic, and hard to ignore.
+The new TESS map gives alien-life research more targets, better coverage, and a clearer sense of where the candidate pipeline stands.
+The search has become broad, systematic, and hard to ignore.